 The Space 220 restaurant is definitely the place we most want to eat in 2020, and we were already hit with many delays before the closure.
 Our guess is the majority of the interior has already been built and the budget spent.
 We might get a slightly longer delay, but not much else to worry about here.

-The re-do of Spaceship Earth is the attraction we are most worried about in EPCOT at the moment because it also happens to be one of our favorites.
-You may have heard of the huge Spaceship Earth refurbishment that was scheduled for May 26 which is supposed to be the biggest overhaul ever done to the ride.
+You may have heard of the huge Spaceship Earth refurbishment that was scheduled for May 26 which was supposed to be the biggest overhaul ever done to the ride.
 Disney has confirmed that the Sapceship Earth project is getting postponed and not going forward as planned.

-Many things could happen on this one, mostly all which would worry me.
-They could delay the refurbishment and leave Spaceship Earth as is for now.
-They could go ahead with the project on time but decrease the budget for the attraction.
+One option is to continue the project next year, but decrease the budget for the attraction.
 They could get rid of or cut the budget on the post-attraction area you walk out from.
 The possibilities are many, but imo something is getting cut here.

 Remy’s Ratatouille Adventure/France Expansion – Danger Level: 4